Links

 These support navigating to different sections/URLs of web resources.

-Here is an example for writing anchor links using an HTML tag
+Here is an example of writing anchor links using an HTML tag

 <a href="about.html">About<a>